ksookk/order_system_May_31_2017/README.md

-# maven-project
+# order_system

-This is my Maven project from MuleSoft's advanced development class
+This is my Order System project from MuleSoft's advanced development class

 ## How to run the project

 1. Add the remote repository:
     `git remote add origin https://github.com/<your_uid>/maven-project-<your_initials>.git`

-2. Enter the repo: `cd maven-project`
+2. Enter the repo: `cd order_system`

 3. (Optional) Set your MULE_HOME env variable: `export MULE_HOME={locationOfMuleInstall}`